This course is approved by the Florida Board of Pharmacy for 2.0 general recertification hours.

 - Identify procedures for medication error reporting.

 The following speakers, reviewers, and planning committee members have disclosed that he/she has no relevant financial disclosures.
-No one else in a position to control content has any financial relationships to disclose.
+No other speaker, reviewer, or planning committee member in a position to control content has any financial relationships to disclose.

 Maria Tanzi, Pharm.D.